-The beam observed on detector DDNT1 in step 1 was used to generate positrons for the second step.
+the entrance of the first energy selecting dipole D1.
+The beam observed on detector DDNT1 in step 1 was used to generate positrons directed towards the entrance of the quadrupole Q4.
 At detector DDNT1, the higher energy positrons tend to have smaller polar angles and are closer to the beam center.
-Positrons were generated in 1 keV/c momentum bins with different weights, spatial, and angular distributions.
-The positrons are generated at DDNT1 (where they were sampled) and transported to the entrance of D1 through a quadrupole triplet as shown in Figure 4.7.
+Positrons were generated in 1 keV/c momentum bins with different weights, spatial, and angular distributions to reproduce the distributions observed in step 1.
+Figure 4.7 illustrates the quadrupole triplet system and the dipole magnet D1 used in the beamline.
+Positrons generated at DDNT1 are transported to the entrance of D1 through this quadrupole triplet system.
 The virtual detectors were placed at the entrance of Q4 (DQ4) and D1 (DD1UP) to track the positrons.
-The beam observed at DD1UP would be used to generate positrons in the third step.
+The simulation predicts that the number of positrons decreases by a factor of ten as they travel through the quad triplet system to the entrance of the first Dipole D1, see Table 4.2.